Pope Francis Issues Groundbreaking New Rules For Reporting Sexual Abuse

 “These norms apply without prejudice to the rights and obligations established in each place by state laws, particularly those concerning any reporting obligations to the competent civil authorities.”

-Back in February, the Catholic Church held a global summit addressing sexual abuse and gave Catholic dioceses until June 1, 2020, to institute a “public and accessible” reporting method for abuse allegations.
+Back in February, the Catholic Church held a global summit addressing sexual abuse.
+Church leaders gave Catholic dioceses until June 1, 2020, to institute a “public and accessible” reporting method for abuse allegations.